NixOS/nix.dev/source/tutorials/nix-language.md

 ### How long does it take?

+- **No experience with functional programming: 2 hours**

+  Carefully work through all definitions and examples.

+  Make sure you understand them by reading all detailed explanations.

+- **Familiar with functional programming: 1 hour**

-Carefully working through all definitions and examples, and reading all detailed explanations should take ca. 2 hours.
+  Learn syntax and semantics by examining definitions and examples, and read detailed explanations if in doubt.

-If you are proficient in procedural or object-oriented programming, learning syntax and semantics by examining all examples should take ca. 1 hour.

-If you are familiar with functional programming, the Nix language will be largely unsurprizing.
+- **Proficient with functional programming: 30 minutes**

+  The Nix language is largely unsurprizing to experienced functional programmers.

-Reading through the guide to get accustomed to the syntax should take ca. 30 minutes.
+  Read through the guide to get accustomed to the syntax and language features.

+We recommend running all examples and playing with them to validate your assumptions and test what you have learned.

 ### How to run the examples?